influxdata/docs-v2/content/influxdb/v2.0/write-data/no-code/third-party.md

 ---
-title: Third-party technologies
-seotitle: Write data with third-party technologies
-list_title: Write data with third-party technologies
+title: Write data with no-code third-party technologies
 weight: 103
 description: >
-  Write data to InfluxDB using third-party technologies.
+  Write data to InfluxDB using third-party technologies that do not require coding.
 menu:
   influxdb_2_0:
     name: Third-party technologies